 Please refer to our Terms and Conditions page for additional details.

-Russell is employed as a global geological advisor to the oil and gas as well as alternative energy sectors.
-He works on consulting projects for a range clients, teaches and has published papers on the structural geology of areas around the globe, including on the deformation of rocks across the Colorado Plateau.
+Russell is recently retired but consults for a worldwide range of clients and leads technical training courses.
+He has published papers on the structural geology of areas around the globe, including on the deformation of rocks across the Colorado Plateau.

-He finds time each year to explore the high desert plateau and deep canyons of SE Utah, searching for ruins, rock art and new hiking trails and unraveling geological mysteries, making geology more of an avocation than a vocation.
-In his spare time he reads, hikes, bakes bread, rock crawls in a jeep and spends time with family.
+Russell finds time each year to explore the high desert plateau and deep canyons of SE Utah, searching for ruins, rock art and new hiking trails and unraveling geological mysteries, making geology more of an avocation than a vocation.
+In his spare time he reads, hikes, bakes bread and rock crawls in a jeep.